History of Procurement

 - Segment sourcing strategies to match requirements with an appropriate strategy

-As we kick offing 2018, it’s a great time for purchasing professionals to review their procurement strategies and tactics for the upcoming year.
+It’s a great time for purchasing professionals to review their procurement strategies and tactics for the upcoming year.
 By taking the time to examine procurement process that will likely be able to identify areas where time savings and/or efficiency improvements can be made.

 Pre-qualifying vendors in the run-up to a project makes good sense for everyone involved.
 A simple web form is all we need to separate qualified vendors from those who are not a good fit for the project; by doing so you will save yourself (and your vendors) time and headaches.
 Imagine accepting a bid from a vendor only to discover that they do not have the necessary experience to actually do the work required.
 By implementing pre-qualification, you avoid having to disqualify vendors after the fact and then starting your solicitation process all over again.